Ian Nicholls, AROnline‘s historian-in-residence, tells the story of Austin-Morris, and their part in the downfall of the British motor industry.

 These were a unique to the UK tax break that allowed businesses to include a car as part of a salary package to its employees.
 The idea was to encourage the manufacture of cars in Britain.
 What amounted to a Government subsidy to the motor industry resulted in the cheap to manufacture fleet car such as the Ford Cortina and Vauxhall Viva (below), which in 1967 seemed to be the way forward for the British motor industry.

-Fleet buyers were not interested in cars that went around corners like they were on rails, were space efficient for their size, had a refined ride, had good roadholding in slippery conditions and generally advanced the development of the automobile.
+Fleet buyers were not interested in cars that went around corners as though they were on rails, were space efficient for their size, had a refined ride, had good roadholding in slippery conditions and generally advanced the development of the automobile.
 They wanted a car that was cheap to buy in bulk, run, service and was reliable.
 For Ford and Vauxhall this meant re-using old technology because it was tried, tested and reliable.
-The clever part was to regularly restyle the cars to give the impression of newness, of technological development, that new look meant better.
+The clever part was to regularly restyle the cars to give the impression of newness, of technological development and that a new look meant better.

 The differences between Ford, Vauxhall and BMC

 The main focus was on marketing, not engineering.
 The target for the Engineers was not to make a better car, but a cheaper to manufacture car.
 The Ford Cortina MK2 still did not drive better than a BMC 1100/1300, but it had more modern looks and, in the mindset of 1967, that was more important.
 It has often been commented that, had the BMC 1800 been smaller with a 1622 cc B-Series engine, it would have sold better.
 That is a moot point, but it is probably unlikely.